 - Project PUP

 Moffitt Cancer Center offers Pet Therapy certification for dogs onsite, in partnership with Project PUP.
-You must register and attend a Project Pup Information Session and Screening (Instructions for scheduling the Screening will be provided after the Information Session).
-If you are interested in learning more, register to attend a Project Pup Information Session.
-If your pet is already certified, through Project PUP, Alliance of Therapy Dogs or Pet Partners, view the Steps to Volunteer and register to attend an information session.
+You must register and attend a Project PUP information session and screening (Instructions for scheduling the Screening will be provided after the Information Session).
+If you are interested in learning more, register to attend a Project PUP Information Session.

 Moffitt restricts the following breeds: Pit Bulls, Rottweilers, German Shepherds, Mastiffs/Bull Mastiffs, Huskies, Wolves and mixed breeds of any of the above.
 All Moffitt Pet Therapy dogs must also be spayed or neutered.